What is DeFi?

 Traditional finance is old, slow, and built on a system of centralized control and unequal access that most benefits the rich.
 It’s an industry that’s ripe for the benefits of decentralization.

-Advantages of DeFi: speed, open access, reduced costs
+Advantages of DeFi: speed, open access, and reduced costs

 Just like Web3 is a rejection of Big Tech that dominates the Internet, DeFi is a rejection of Big Banks that have come to dominate the financial markets.